msmyers/msmyers/README.md

  I'm a full-stack Entrepreneur.

- I've cofounded a few companies & started two _industries_.
+ I've cofounded a few companies, the first of two _industries_.

    * **[Zipwhip](https://www.zipwhip.com)** - _"We help people text you."_